LADY MITCHELL CONVALESCENT HOME, ERIC STREET, COTTESLOE 1946-1947

 with the latter deficiency the cause of the cornea becoming opaque.

-When John Gilmour arrived home in 1945, a mate ohad to guid him along the wharf at Fremantle to where my parents were waiting.
+When John Gilmour arrived home in 1945, a mate had to guide him along the wharf at Fremantle to where his parents were waiting.
 John at 167 cm tall weighed a mere 41 kg – he had added weight since leaving his Japanese prison camp.

 John Gilmour was here for eleven months with 18 other POWs.
 He was declared to be blind by two leading eye specialists.
 Typing and braille lessons at Hollywood Hollywood became part of his daily routine.

-The men were able to take leave for a day or so, and with the trolley bus or parlour coach easily travel to Perth.
+The men were able to take leave from Lady Mitchell Home for a day or so, and with the trolley bus or parlour coach easily accessible they could travel to Perth.
 (Information provided by John Gilmour 17 October 2017).